krezac/tesla-data-source/README.md

 ### Config fields meaning
 * enabled: publishing the data is enabled [true]
+* defaultPageTitle: page title when main page (/) is called
+* defaultPageTemplate: template to render when main page (/) is called
 * debugSql: log SQL queries [false]
 * carId: car identifier from the database [1]
 * startLatitude: latitude of starting point [49.321039]
 * startLongitude: longitude of stating point [13.704535]
 * startRadius: radius in meters from starting point used to initiate new lap [100]
 * startTime: time to load and process data from ["2020-12-28T10:30:00.000Z"]
-* hours: hours to be preocessed from startTime if provided, till now otherwise [24]
+* hours: hours to be processed from startTime if provided, till now otherwise [24]
 * mergeFromLap: the first lap to be merged [1]
 * lapsMerged: how many laps are merged together [1]
 * consumptionRated: rated consumption of the vehicle [14.7],